journeyman88/alea-iacta-sys-sigmata/README.md

-# alea-iacta-sys-stigmata
+# alea-iacta-sys-sigmata
-A RPG system module for Alea Iacta Est implementing "Stigmata: This Signal Kills Fascists"
+A RPG system module for Alea Iacta Est implementing "Sigmata: This Signal Kills Fascists"

 ## Description
 This command will roll 5 dice, divided between Processor Dice (d10) and Complementary Dice (d6), and use the results to generate a success value given that every result of 1 subtracts a success and every result of 6 or more add a success.